altxxr/lspdfr/README.md

 Backups For [LSPDFR](https://www.lcpdfr.com/downloads/gta5mods/g17media/7792-lspd-first-response/), Due to G17 Media not allowing nor
 Having a backup or download for older versions/builds of LSPDFR.
-This is where you can download LSPDFR If your either a Cracked User or are in need of backward compatability
+This is where you can download LSPDFR If your either a Cracked User or are in need of backwards compatibility